fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

   - `label_matcher`:
   - `match_labels`: Labels to match the request against.
 It is optional.

-Below is example of values file adjusted to match with sdk code snippet & control point labels.
+Below is an example of values file adjusted to match with sdk code snippet & control point labels.

 <details><summary>values.yaml</summary>